Im10Anish/shape-ui/DEPLOYMENT.md

 The following triggers will automatically deploy Storybook:

-1. **Version Tags**: Push a tag like `v1.2.3`
-2. **Semantic Release**: When semantic-release creates a new version
+1. **Master Branch Push**: When code is merged to master (if semantic-release creates a new version)
-3. **Manual Trigger**: Use GitHub Actions "workflow_dispatch"
+2. **Manual Trigger**: Use GitHub Actions "workflow_dispatch"

 ### Deployment Triggers (What DOES deploy)

 ✅ **Deployments happen when:**

-- A version tag is pushed (e.g., `git tag v1.2.3 && git push origin v1.2.3`)
-- Semantic-release creates a new version on master
+- Code is merged to master AND semantic-release creates a new version
 - Manual trigger via GitHub Actions

 ❌ **Deployments do NOT happen when:**

 - Pull requests are opened/updated
 - Code is pushed to feature branches
-- Code is merged to master (without semantic-release)
+- Code is merged to master but no new version is needed

 ### Workflow Files